 The course is completely taught in English by highly qualified members of research and academic staff within the INA, ICMA, and the Faculty of Science of Zaragoza University as well as by other national and international departments and industrial representatives.

-The master comprises eight modules (54 ECTS credits) which include lectures, tutorials, practical work in the laboratory, and case studies.
-The course also includes an individual research project (21 ECTS credits).
+The master comprises six mandatory modules (36 ECTS credits) which include lectures, tutorials, practical work in the laboratory, and case studies.
+In addition, the student will course two (10 ECTS credits) out of the four optional modules offered.
+The course also includes an individual research project (14 ECTS credits).
 The students will select the individual project in consultation with the Course co-ordinator.
 The project will be related to the student background degree and research or professional interests.

 The modules are: